unm-historiography/metahistory/essays/thematic/eurocentrism.md

 ### Bibliography

-Araújo, Marta, and Silvia Maeso.
-Eurocentrism, Racism and Knowledge : Debates on History and Power in Europe and the Americas and the Americas.
-Basingstoke : Palgrave Macmillan, 2014., 2014.
+Araújo, Marta, and Silvia Maeso. _Eurocentrism, Racism and Knowledge : Debates on History and Power in Europe and the Americas and the Americas_.
+Basingstoke : Palgrave Macmillan, 2014.

-Bonfil Batalla, Guillermo, and Philip Adams Dennis.
-México Profundo : Reclaiming a Civilization.
+Bonfil Batalla, Guillermo, and Philip Adams Dennis. _México Profundo : Reclaiming a Civilization_.
 Translations from Latin America Series.
-Austin : University of Texas Press, 1996., 1996.
+Austin : University of Texas Press, 1996.

 De La Peña, Guillermo.
 “A New Mexican Nationalism?
 Indigenous Rights, Constitutional Reform and the Conflicting Meanings of Multiculturalism.”
 Nations & Nationalism 12, no. 2 (April 2006): 279.

 Fortin, Ernest L. “Augustine’s ‘City of God’ and the Modern Historical Consciousness.”
 The Review of Politics 41, no. 3 (1979): 323–43.

-Hamnett, Brian R. A Concise History of Mexico.
+Hamnett, Brian R. _A Concise History of Mexico_.
 Cambridge Concise Histories.
-Cambridge [England] ; New York : Cambridge University Press, 2006., 2006. http://libproxy.unm.edu/login?url=https://search.ebscohost.com/login.aspx?direct=true&db=cat05987a&AN=unm.64313027&site=eds-live&scope=site.
+Cambridge [England] ; New York : Cambridge University Press, 2006.

-Jean E. Jackson, and Kay B. Warren.
+Jackson, Jean E. and Kay B. Warren.
 “Indigenous Movements in Latin America, 1992-2004: Controversies, Ironies, New Directions.”
 Annual Review of Anthropology 34 (2005): 549.

-Lambropoulos, Vassilis.
-The Rise of Eurocentrism : Anatomy of Interpretation.
+Lambropoulos, Vassilis. _The Rise of Eurocentrism : Anatomy of Interpretation_.
 Princeton, N.J. : Princeton University Press, ©1993., 1993.

-Marks, Robert B. “The Origins of the Modern World: A Global and Environmental Narrative from the Fifteenth to the Twenty-First Century (World Social Change) (9781538127032): Robert B. Marks: Books.”
-Accessed October 27, 2019. https://www.amazon.com/gp/product/1538127032/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1.
+Marks, Robert B. _The Origins of the Modern World: A Global and Environmental Narrative from the Fifteenth to the Twenty-First Century._ United Kingdom: The Rowman & Littlefield Publishing Group, 2019.

 Popkin, Jeremy D. “Glorious Confusion.”
 In From Herodotus to H-Net : The Story of Historiography.
-New York ; Oxford : Oxford University Press, [2016], 2016. file:///C:/Users/OWNER/Documents/UNM/Fall%20'19/Hst%20491%20Historiography/Eurocentrism/Glorious%20Confusion.pdf.
+New York ; Oxford : Oxford University Press, 2016.

 Overmyer-Velázquez, Rebecca.
 “The Anti-Quincentenary Campaign in Guerrero, Mexico: Indigenous Identity and the Dismantling of the Myth of the Revolution.”
 Berkeley Journal of Sociology 46 (2002): 79.

-Shohat, Ella, and Robert Stam.
-Unthinking Eurocentrism : Multiculturalism and the Media.
+Shohat, Ella, and Robert Stam. _Unthinking Eurocentrism : Multiculturalism and the Media_.
 Sightlines.
-London ; New York : Routledge, Taylor & Francis Group, 2014., 2014.
+London ; New York : Routledge, Taylor & Francis Group, 2014.